Legal Blog

 One of the first things you should do after a car accident is call 911.
 Emergency dispatch will send one or more police officers to the scene of your wreck as well as any other emergency responders that you need.
 When they arrive, police officers will immediately get to work.
 Read below to learn more about some of the actions they will take at the scene of your crash.

 If you were involved in a car accident in Fort Lauderdale or anywhere in South Florida, call David I. Fuchs, Injury & Accident Lawyer, P.A.
 With more than 30 years of experience handling injury claims, attorney Fuchs can be a strong proponent for you.
-Call today at (954) 568-3636 or use the online contact form to reach out.
+Use our online contact form to reach out.

 One of the primary reasons you will call the police is to document the crash.
 When a police officer arrives, they will gather information from both parties and record it on a crash report.
 Information collected includes: